Lane Thomas Preview, Player Props: Nationals vs. Phillies

-Lane Thomas, with a slugging percentage of .289 in his past 10 games -- including one home run -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Michael Lorenzen on the mound, August 18 at 7:05 PM ET.
+On Saturday, Lane Thomas (.270 slugging percentage in past 10 games, with no home runs) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Red Sox.
+He had three hits (going 3-for-4 with an RBI) in his most recent appearance against the Phillies.

 Lane Thomas Game Info & Props vs. the Phillies